alire-project/alire/doc/catalog-format-spec.rst

    [origin.'case(distribution)']
    'debian|ubuntu' = "native:make"

+* ``archive-hash``: mandatory string for source archives.
+A "kind:digest" field that specifies a hash kind and its value.
+The only accepted kind is SHA512 at this time.

 * ``archive-name``: optional string.
 If ``origin`` points to a source archive, this can specifiy the name of the file to download, which is needed in order to properly extract the sources.
 For instance: